pxlit-projects/Guts-DotNetProgrAdv-23-24/README.md

 #### Get a new version of the start code

 It could happen that the lecturers fix bugs in the automated tests of the startcode or add new exercises and/or tests.
+These changes will happen in the **upstream** repository and you will need to get those changes in the **origin** repository.
 Follow the steps below to get the new version of the code:

 - Commit your work locally (see previous section)
-- Go to *Git Changes*
-- In the upper right corner, click the three dots *...*
-- Select *Pull from* &rightarrow; origin.
-This will merge your saved commit with the online commit in your local repository.
+- Open a command prompt and navigate to the folder that contains your local copy of the *origin* repository.
+Tip: in Visual Studio you can open a command prompt in the correct folder via the menu: *Git -> Open in Command Prompt*
+- Enter the command *git pull upstream main*.
+This command downloads the new commits from the *upstream* repository and tries to merge them with your last local commit.
+- Attention: local changes that were not in a local commit will get lost doing a pull
+- Close the command prompt.
+Navigate to the *Branch History* window (*Git -> View Branch History*).
+You should see the commits (your local commits, the commits of the lectors and a merge commit).
+Push (upload) these local commits to your online repository (*origin*) by clicking on the *Push* link

+[img_projects]:Images/projects.png "Solution for chapter five with its projects"
+[img_clone_vs]:Images/clone_vs.png "Clone a project in Visual Studio"
+[img_clone_url]:Images/clone_url.png "Copy repository url"
+[img_cloned_repo_overview]:Images/cloned_repo_overview.png "Cloned repository overview"
+[img_startup_project]:Images/startup_project.png "Choose startup project"
+[img_group_tests]:Images/group_tests.png "Group tests by project"
+[img_test_detail]:Images/test_detail.png "Details of a test result"
+[img_login_vs]:Images/login_vs.png "Visual studio login"
+[img_chapter_contents]:Images/chaptercontents.png "Chapter contents"
+[img_commit_your_work]:Images/commit_your_work.png "Commit your work"
+[img_git_changes]:Images/git_changes.png "Git Changes"